Spread the love

 In addition to the larger mammals, Yosemite is also home to a variety of smaller animals, such as the wood rat, the western gray squirrel, and the red fox.
 These smaller animals can often be seen foraging for food in the meadows and woodlands of the park.
 Visitors should also be aware that the park is home to a variety of bat species, which can be seen flying around the park’s caves and cliffs.

-See also Exploring Indonesia: Must-See Places
+See also Exploring the Must See Places in Zambales

 It is important to remember that the mammals of Yosemite are wild animals and should be respected as such.
 Visitors should never attempt to approach or feed the wildlife, as this can lead to dangerous situations for both the animals and the visitors.